kaxiix/FinSync/README.md

 # FinX - Modern Finance Platform

-FinX is a cutting-edge personal finance application with an integrated AI assistant.
+FinX is a personal finance application with an integrated AI assistant.
 It helps users manage their finances, track spending, set savings goals, and get personalized financial advice with beautiful animations and visual effects.

 ## Features